Support for Adult ADHD

 We operate a monthly unstructured ‘Peer Support Drop-In‘, so that we can all relax and share in the company of people who understand one-another.

-We also offer regular structured 'Focus Groups' on a booking only basis.
-This is an opportunity for our members to come together and share advice and personal experiences with the potential to tackle some of the core issues of living with ADHD.
+We also offer regular facilitated and structured ‘Focus Group Sessions‘ – on a booking only basis.
+This is an opportunity for our members to come together and share information, advice and personal experiences, with the potential to tackle some of the core issues of living with ADHD.
 For more information about our support meetings, please see the ADHD Support Group page.